 Sending of this message to the meter causes reset of application variables in the meter (message type SND_UD).
 What actually happens in the meter depends only on the meter.
 Majority of the following meters doesn't need this message.
 This message is used by: Communication with meters Sontex SUPERCAL.

 This message will turn the slave station into so-called selected) state.
 After the station is turned into the selected state, then it communicates as if its address was 253 (see Address), until any other station is turned into the selected state.
 The station is selected by so-called secondary address, which is defined by following: IdentNr = identification number of the meter, Manufac = identification number of the manufacturer, Version = meter version, Medium = measured medium.
-These items are defined on the "Data-sent" page and can be received from the meters, for example, by the "Common meter/Reading of generally configurated data" message when starting up the meter.
+These items are defined on the "Data-sent" tab and can be received from the meters, for example, by the "Common meter/Reading of generally configurated data" message when starting up the meter.

 Addressing stations by the secondary address is handy for for example:

 (message type SND_UD).
 Using this message won't be probably needed in most cases because the rate can be set directly in the meter and it is not advisable to change it during run of the application.
 Many meters can also adjust themselves to more baude rates, even if they were set to another rate.

 The message designed for reading data from meters (message type REQ_UD2).
 It is used only in special cases - for standard data reading it is better to use the PmaCommGroup object - see The communication description by means of the PmaCommGroup object.